Supporting our students

 - We measure the efficacy of our Counselling Service, and collect feedback from students about all of our welfare services

-- We have been expanding our welfare services to include specialised support for students of colour and LGBTQ students, through the Peers of Colour and Rainbow Peers schemes
+- We have been expanding our welfare services to include specialised support for students of colour and LGBTQ students, through the Peers of Colour and Rainbow Peers schemes, plus increasing the diversity of our counselling team.

 What We Will Do In Future